ByteNybbler/MNIKEditor/README.md

 * V: Rotate the brush 90 degrees.
 * Ctrl+S: Save level.
 * Ctrl+T: Update the currently-grabbed object, save level, and activate the "Test Level At Cursor" brush mode.
+* Ctrl+C: Copy all selected objects to the brush.
 * Ctrl+O: Type in the number of the wlv you want to open.
 * Ctrl+[: Open the previous wlv that was opened.
 This can be done numerous times in a row to retrace your steps, perhaps after having followed LevelExits by pressing G. The last 100 opened wlvs are tracked.
 * Ctrl+PageDown: Go to the next numbered wlv.